nikomatsakis/rustnation-24/index.md

 | 🌟 | Extensible and productive | |
 | .mark[🤸🏾] | .mark[Accessible and supportive] | |

+???

+So let's talk about the last one, accessibility and supportiveness.

 ---

 # Rust error messages are great¹

 How many people here love Rust error messages?

 .footnote[¹ Now this IS a consensus opinion.
-In Esteban Küber and the Diagnostics WG we trust!]
+In Esteban Küber, David Wood and the Diagnostics WG we trust!]

+???

+I think the most well-known example of Rust being supportive is its error meessages.
+How many people here love Rust's error messages, raise your hands...

 --

 ![Mean girls](./images/mean-girls.gif)

+???

+This is how the room looks to me.
+It's a good thing you raised your hands because otherwise this gif would look pretty dumb.

+Right now, those error messages are great because of the hard work of people like Esteban Kuber and David Wood -- both in the audience today -- improving the compiler.

 ---